geekyutao/RN/README.md

 Please run the codes where the python is Version 3.x and pytorch>=0.4.

 ## Preparation
 Before running the codes, you should prepare training/evaluation image file list (flist) and mask file list (flist).
-You can refer to the folowing to generate .flist file:
+You can refer to the folowing command to generate .flist file:
 ```
 python flist.py --path your_dataset_folder --output xxx.flist
 ```